Liu-Cheng/bfs_with_Intel_OpenCL/README.md

 vertex-centric implementation and an edge-centric implementation respectively on Intel Harp-v2.
 When compared to prior handcrafted designs, it achieves comparable or even better performance.

+## Prerequisites
+* gcc4.8 or above
+* Altera SDK for OpenCL 16.0.2
+* Target FPGA boards Intel Xeon-FPGA (Harp-v2)

+## Quick usage
+* Preprare the graph data stored in edges or CSR.
+* Compile *.cl code in ./src to generate FPGA bitstream of the kernel
+* Compile *.cpp code in ./src
+* move the script to target host machine
+* run the script

+## Cite this work
+This work will appear in FPT'19.

+@inproceedings{cheng2019obfs,
+title={{OBFS}:OpenCL Based BFS Optimizations on Software Programmable {FPGAs}}, author={Liu, Cheng and Chen, Xinyu and He, Bingsheng and Liao, Xiaofei and Wang, Ying and Zhang, Lei}, booktitle={Field-Programmable Technology (FPT), 2019 International Conference on}, year={2019}, organization={IEEE}
+}

+## Acknowlegement
+* We acknowledge Intel for the access to Intel Xeon+FPGA system through the Hardware Accelerator Research Program(HARP-v2).
+* This work is originally done in National University of Singapore.